Endless-Lemniscate/Habits/README.md

 Also habit have two fields: one **DONE_DATES** for amount of times it was accomplished and another called **DONE_DATES_NS** for keeping same as previous, but not synced with remote repository.

 As supposed by *offline-first approach* local db is the only source of truth.
 That's mean what local repository should not depend on remote one.
-Last one is used only to prevent data losses by
+Last one is used only to prevent data losses and improve stability.

-So app has synchronisation module which implemented as *SyncHabitsWithRemote UseCase* in domain module.
+So app has synchronisation module which implemented as *SyncHabitsWithRemote UseCase* in domain layer.

-## Statement of Work
-Write application with 2 activities.
-**First activity** consists of habits list.
-Each habit has following fields:

-* name
-* description
-* priority
-* type
-* periodicity
-* color

-First time you open the app displays no habits.
-Also this activity should have button which opens another activity.

-**Second activity** - screen of create/edit habit - has following fields:

-* name
-* description
-* priority (Spinner element)
-* type of habit (Radio button element)
-* two fields for putting periodicity and execution amount

-This activity should have "save" button, which opens activity with list of habits.
-Clicking on any list element should open edit activity.

-The project must visually match the material design.

-In addition:
-On the create/edit screen add color picker element, which should consist of two parts:

-* Element for choosing color
-* Element displaying which color is chosen

-**Element for choosing color:**
-Horizontal scrollView element in which situated 16 squares with same distance between them.

-1. Each square should have margin not less than 25% of its size
-2. Each square should have its own color
-3. Portrait oriented screen holds 3 or 4 squares.
-It should be possible to get another color by scrolling User should can choose color by clicking on correspondent square.
-4. ScrollView element should have HUE scale gradient background
-5. Color of each square same as color of background behind central point of square

-**Element displaying chosen color:**
-Rectangle with background of chosen color.
-Also it should have HSV and RGB strings on it

-***

-### Addition 1
-* Change all activities to fragments (make app with single activity)
-* Add navigation drawer element with "home screen" and "about application" pages
-* Add navigation controller to project

-### Addition 2
-* Change all activities to fragments (make app with single activity)
-* Add navigation drawer element with "home screen" and "about application" pages
-* Add navigation controller to project

-### Addition 3
-* Create two AndroidX ViewModels for list screen and create/edit screen
-* Add bottomSheet element to list screen for sort and search list items.
-This bottomSheet should use same viewModel as list fragment

-### Addition 4
-* Create Room database for application
-* Store habits instances in it
-* Use liveData for receiving data from database

-### Addition 5
-Use coroutines for "insert to database" function

-### Addition 6
-Fetch data from remote server and vice versa

-### Addition 7
-Transit project to clean architecture
-Create 3 modules:

-1. domain
-2. data
-3. presentation

-Use dagger for DI

-**Implement following business logic:**
-On each element in list add button "execute".
-Clicking this button performs following actions:

-* **For bad habits:** if this habit was executed less than allowed in certain period then display Toast element with text "You can do it $some_number times", but if more then "Stop doing this"

-* **For good ones:** if this habit was executed less than needed in certain period then display Toast element with text "You should do it $some_number times", but if more then "You are breathtaking!"

-### Addition 8
-Write Unit tests for:

-* one ViewModel
-* all UseCases
-* repository

-Write UI test for any screen
+This module works only with habits which have **NOT_SYNCED** or **DELETED** value in field **STATUS**.

+* For those which have **NOT_SYNCED** module loads in remote repository and changes status to **OK**.
+Thereafter it loads every single value from field **DONE_DATES_NS** to remote and clear this field.
+* For habits with status **DELETED** module deletes it from remote storage as well as local storage.